ava-labs/avalanche-starter-kit/src/8-erc20-to-erc20-interchain-token-transfer/_INSTRUCTIONS.md

 +--------+------+----------+--------------------------------------------+---------------+-----------------+---------------+
 ```

-## Bridge the Token Cross-chain
+## Transfer the Token Cross-chain

-Now that the bridge contracts have been deployed, transfer some ERC20 tokens TOK from C-Chain to _mysubnet_ with the following command
+Now that the Avalanche Interchain Token Transfer contracts have been deployed, transfer some ERC20 tokens TOK from C-Chain to _mysubnet_ with the following command

 ```bash
 avalanche key transfer